hmedina/Pygments_Kappa_plugin/README.md

 ![kappa_style_edit](./example_files/kappa_edit_notation_style_edit.png)

 ### Installation
 The plugin uses `setuptools` "entry points" to extend the lexers and styles known to Pygments.
 It thus works on a stock Pygments installation.
-To install, optionally to the `user` directory, either of these should work:

-`./setup.py install [--user]`

 `pip install . [--user]`